dan-blanco/C229-Finance/README.md

 - Value at Risk (VAR) is a common measure for risk

 - Market Risk is also known as Systematic Risk
-- Unsystematic Risk is risk inheeret to a specefic company that is not related to the broader market
+- Unsystematic Risk is risk inherent to a specific company that is not related to the broader market

 ## Investment Banking Trade Life Cycle (5 Minutes)

 - Front Office Trading
   - Buy Side
-    - Proprietary Trading - When the firm trades stocks, bonds, currencies, commodities, deriviatives, or any financial product with the firms own money (nostro account)
+    - Proprietary Trading - When the firm trades stocks, bonds, currencies, commodities, derivatives, or any financial product with the firms own money (nostro account)
    - Sell Side
     - Involved in creation and selling of financial instruments.
 Investment banks act as intermediaries between public and market makers
-    - Brookerage and Research are both sell side
+    - Brokerage and Research are both sell side

 ## Assets (5 Minutes)
 Other examples of commodities – metal or animals